 Thus, so far as the influence of China's internal affairs on relations with the Soviet Union is concerned, it should be noted that circumstances are maturing in favor of possible improvements in Sino-Soviet relations at the party-to-party as well as the government-to-government level.

-Under these maturing circumstances, China will-in the eighties, at least-try to form its relations with other countries while paying constant attention to the "Soviet card".
-Despite the historic rapprochement with Beijing, the U.S. Congress approved the Taiwan Relations Act by an overwhelming majority.
-Faced with this unexpected development, China was extremely careful last spring in serving notice of its intention of letting the Friendship, Alliance and Mutual Assistance Treaty with the Soviet Union expire, thus avoiding excessive provocation to Moscow, and paving the way for Sino-Soviet negotiations at the vice-ministerial level.
-This suggests that Beijing already has the "Soviet card" in its hands, and we should always remember that it is China itself after all that ultimately holds that card.
+Under these maturing circumstances, China will-in the 1980s, at least-try to form its relations with other countries while paying constant attention to the "Soviet card."
+Despite the historic rapprochement with Peking, the U.S. Congress approved the Taiwan Relations Act by an overwhelming maiority.
+Faced with this unexpected development, China was extremely careful in the spring of 1979 to serve notice of its intention of letting the Friendship, Alliance and Mutual Assistance Treaty with the Soviet Union expire, thus avoiding excessive provocation to Moscow and paving the way for Sino-Soviet negotiations at the vice-ministerial level.
+This suggests that Peking already has the "Soviet card" in its hands, and we should always remember that it is China itself, after all, that ultimately holds that card.

-Of course, it may be argued that Sino-Soviet relations are generally unlikely to improve since China today must depend on Japan, the U.S., and other Western countries for assistance in the implementation of its Four Modernizations program, or that China will continue to need an outside archenemy to keep the people united in surmounting internal difficulties arising in the course of national modernization.
+Of course, it may be argued that Sino-Soviet relations are generally unlikely to improve, since China today must depend on Japan, the United States, and other Western countries for assistance in the implementation of its Four Modernizations program, or that China will continue to need an outside archenemy to keep the people united in surmounting internal difficulties arising in the course of national modernization.
 As we have seen, however, analysis of the structural makeup and historical background of the Sino-Soviet antagonism indicates that important circumstances are now maturing in favor of possible changes in the conflict.
-Personally, I feel that a significant change might occur in Sino-Soviet relations in the late eighties-sometime after 1985-when China will probably be faced with still greater difficulties in carrying out the Four Modernizations program and no longer feel freshness in relations with the West, and also when Deng Xia-ping's present leadership will have to be replaced with a new group of leaders in Beijing.
+Personally, I feel that a significant change might occur in Sino-Soviet relations in the late 1980s-sometime after 1985-when China will probably be faced with still greater difficulties in carrying out the Four Modernizations and may no longer feel freshness in relations with the West and also when Teng Hsiao-p'ing's present leadership will have to be replaced with a new group of leaders in Peking.
 Around that time, the Soviets also will probably be switching their current military expansion policy involving aggressive strategy in Asia due to a slowdown in the growth of the Soviet economy.
 When both countries thus find themselves in serious economic difficulties, will they continue to antagonize each other as they do now?

-Since a wishful expectation of continued antagonism between the two countries lies at the basis of U.S. world policy today, and since a significant improvement in Beijing-Moscow relations can be a diplomatic threat to Japan, we tend to accept too readily the desirable prospect of a world with Sino-Soviet antagonism.
-But if we indulge in such wishful thinking while neglecting to develop logical approaches and methods for analyzing the structure and historical background of the antagonistic relationship between the two countries, we will have to jump in alarm at the slightest sign of a threat to this hope.
+Since a wishful expectation of continued antagonism between the two countries lies at the basis of U.S. world policy today and since a significant improvement in Peking-Moscow relations can be a diplomatic threat to Japan, we tend to accept too readily the desirable prospect of a world with Sino-Soviet antagonism.

 International communism and relations between socialist countries are no better than common international relations in changeability and amplitude of change.
-Today we look with amazement at the fact that Albania, which used to remain China's only reliable ally and served as its mouthpiece for a very long time in its dispute with the Soviet Union, is now seriously at odds with Beijing and hurling keen accusations at the Chinese Communist Party.
-Meanwhile, President Tito of Yugoslavia, who had been Beijing's long-time enemy accused of "modern revisionism", and also annoyed by attacks from Albania "in his backyard", recently visited China at this late stage in his career, receiving a big welcome and having an opportunity to look north from the top of the Great Wall with a great emotion in his heart-a very ironic historical event.
+Today we look with amazement at the fact that Albania, which used to be China's only reliable ally and served as its mouthpiece for a very long time in its dispute with the Soviet Union, is now seriously at odds with Peking and is hurling strong accusations at the Chinese Communist party.
+President Tito of Yugoslavia, who had been Peking's long-time enemy, accused of "modern revisionism" and also annoyed by attacks from Albania "in his backyard," visited China at a late stage in his career, where he received a big welcome and had opportunity to look north from the top of the Long Wall with a great emotion in his heart -a very ironic historical event.